5 Office Design Trends That Are Here to Stay

 TRADING ASSIGNED SEATS FOR ACTIVITY-BASED SPACE

 Giving employees the choice of where (and how) to work gives them power over their workspace.
 More companies are adding spaces that look more like coffee shops and living rooms than standard office environments.
-Allowing employees to work in a variety of spaces is not only important for their well being at work but has can make employees more productive.
+Allowing employees to work in a variety of spaces is not only important for their well-being at work but can make employees more productive.

 70% of respondents expect to incorporate activity-based workplace design into their businesses.

 – CBRE “Managing Global Corporate Real Estate and Facilities” 2018

 Offering remote work opportunities is another non-traditional aspect of getting the job done.
 Employees who are allowed to work remotely are still highly engaged and productive in their work.
 Introducing a work-from-home option not only shows workers that you trust them, but it can also improve retention by creating more loyal employees who appreciate flexibility and freedom.

 “It’s clear to me that remote employees stay longer, work harder, and offer better ROI over co-located employees.”